nschorgh/Planetary-Code-Collection/README.md

 ### Mars Thermal Model

 This model calculates realistic surface temperatures on Mars.
 The thermal model solves the heat equation in the top few meters of the subsurface, using direct solar energy and sky irradiance as energy inputs.
 It also includes CO<sub>2</sub> frost.

-The finite-difference method is flux-conservative even on an irregularly spaced vertical grid and the thermal properties of the soil can vary spatially and with time.
+The finite-difference method is flux-conservative even on an irregularly spaced grid and the thermal properties of the soil can vary with depth and with time.
 The solver for the one-dimensional heat equation is semi-implicit, which implies that the size of the time step is not limited by the spatial discretization, as it would be for simpler heat equation solvers.
 As a result, the model is ultra-fast.
 For example, `mars_thermal1d.f` takes 100 steps per sol and calculates temperatures for 10 Mars years, on the surface and at 80 depths, in 1.3 seconds.
 (As far as I am aware, this is still the fastest Mars thermal model available.)
 The orbit of Mars can be for the present-day or the past.
 The standard configuration is for a horizontal unobstructed surface, but planar slopes can also be modeled.

 *Documentation: User Guide Part 1*
 `Mars/MilankOutput/` contains surface temperature outputs for the last 21 Myr in intervals of 1 kyr.